Hours and Registration

 - Available and recommended by the provincial Health Department.

 A completed Health Department Health Form shall be given to the Centre Supervisor prior to the child’s entry.

-- During the care period, each child’s immunizations shall be kept current
+- During the care period, each child’s immunisations shall be kept current

-- The Centre staff shall be informed of subsequent immunizations by the parents
+- The Centre staff shall be informed of subsequent immunisations by the parents

-- The Public Health Nurse shall have access to the child’s health file and shall advise parents of the necessary immunizations
+- The Public Health Nurse shall have access to the child’s health file and shall advise parents of the necessary immunisations

-- Failure to comply with the immunization requirements shall result in withdrawal of care
+- Failure to comply with the immunisation requirements shall result in withdrawal of care

 EMERGENCY POLICY for the Fun Farm